 |The beautiful garnet colour of dark fresh plums makes this jam worth the effort.|

 Makes 1 1/2 kg or 3.3 lb of jam

 Wash the plums well.

-Place the plums in a pot and fill it with fresh cold water - halfway to the plums.
-Bring it to a boil, cover and allow it to cook on a medium flame for about 45 minutes.
-Turn off the stove, wait for ten minutes and add the sugar.
-Mix it properly until all the sugar melts making sure every crystal of sugar has melted.
+Place the plums in a pot filled with fresh tap water.
+This should be halfway to the plums.
+Bring it to a boil, cover it, and allow it to cook on a medium flame for about 45 minutes.
+Turn off the stove, wait for ten minutes, and add the sugar.
+Mix it properly until all the sugar melts, making sure every crystal of sugar has melted.
 The heat will be good enough to melt it without the help of the stove.
 Add the lemon juice and salt.
-Mix it well and bring it to a running boil.
+Mix it well and bring it to a rolling boil.
 Cook this uncovered until the right consistency is desired.
 It generally takes 30 to 40 minutes.

-My family used to add 2 tablespoons of good salted butter to add to the flavours.
+My family used to add 2 tablespoons of good, salted butter to the mix to enhance the flavours.
 But it will make it cloudy!

 My published cookbooks are available for sale through myself and on amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.